PolarToCartesian/Render-Farm/README.md

 This Tool Is A Rendering Engine Who's Output Is A Video Clip.
 This Tool Is A Simplistic Attempt At Recreating The Software Used In 3D Animated Movies.

+Now With A Phong Renderer!

+## Warning

+CODE WILL BE CLEANED!

 ## Requirements

 C++, Python, and the cv2 python package.